peterkvt80/vbit-iv/README.md

 A network server listens for remote control commands so you can select pages by sending the appropriate commands. vbit-remote.py is a simple client that takes keyboard commands and sends them to vbit-iv.
 You can write your own client to work a remote control from a mobile phone for example.

 todo@
-* Better header rendering.
-* Remaining features: flash/reveal etc.
+* Remaining features: flash etc.
 * Standards compliance.
 Edge cases to fix.
 * Channel switching via remote.
+* Packaging for easy installation and running